DaveedValencia/aifds/README.md

 ## Status
 - **v1 Draft** — spec and schemas are in early draft stage.
-- Validator tools and example feeds are in development.
+- Validator tools and example payloads are in development.

 ---